 Wool Challis Pocket Square in Orange with Green Polka Dots – Fort Belvedere

 The Green Waxed Cotton Coat from Gagliardi

 One of the things I really like about Gagliardi is their willingness to think outside of the box and combine unusual materials with classic cuts.
 Hence, I was very interested to see how their waxed cotton sport coat would turn out.
-Waxed cotton is usually only used for outer jackets with many pockets that have to withstand the wind and rain.
-As such, they are popular with hunters and shooters, yet I have never seen a jacket made out of that fabric.
+Waxed cotton is usually used only for outer jackets with many pockets that have to withstand the wind and rain.
+As such, they are popular with hunters and shooters, yet I have never seen a sports coat made out of this fabric.

 In terms of texture and color, I think this is a fabulous fall fabric, because not only is the style and look in accordance with the season, but it also protects you from fall showers and winds much better than a regular sport coat.

 In order to differentiate this coat from the others, they added velour leather accents under the collar, at the trim of the ticket pocket, and with a tab on the cuff.
 The elbows are are covered with a quilted patch, and while I am generally not a huge fan of elbow patches on new jackets, it suits this jacket well.
 Apart from these details, the construction of the jacket seems to be the same as the other one.